I am a winner

 Like Las Vegas, I don’t care at all that I was only 50% accurate that day.
 I know that as long as I stick to my rules, I am running a strategy that is very profitable because the risk is low, the reward is high and the odds are stacked in my favor.
 I know that I will only achieve profits if I include and accept losses.
 When you shift your attitude and understand this, the word “loss” all of a sudden means the same thing as the word “win.”
 On this day, the first of the two trades was the loser.
 Just like AAPL, if you go and beat yourself up over a loss or think you did something wrong and become paralyzed by fear and failure, you will stop executing your plan and never see the gains.

 From my experience, the rules that truly stack the odds in your favor are not that difficult.
 I go over these rules each week in the Extended Learning Track (XLT) program.
 This is the easy part of my job in the program.
 The hard part is helping people shift perception of loss to the win category.
 I meet people often that actually think I and other instructors hardly ever lose.
 They want to take our classes because they think they will learn to never lose and only have winning trades all the time.
 We have a high winning percentage but we certainly have losses.
 None of us like to lose; I know this firsthand from competing in sports.
 Just like in sports, however, falling down in practice is a must if you are going to skate faster.
 Striking out from faster pitches is a must if you are going to make it to the big leagues; swinging your driver harder and slicing the ball 100 times is a must if you are ever going to hit a 300 yard drive straight.
-Imagine what would happen to the casino if they tried to eliminate the losses.
-They would be out of business and none of us would have a playground in the middle of the desert to enjoy.
 Losing in trading is great so long as it’s proper losing.
 To become a professional winner, you have to first become a professional loser.
 This is a road block that many people never overcome which is why many people fail at market speculating.
 It’s the few market speculators with the proper perception that get paid from those with the wrong perception, the transfer of accounts.
 If you want to change, change your perception of loss.

 Hope this was helpful, have a great day.